joaodath/joaodath/README.md

 😄 Pronouns: He/him and They/them

 🌱 I’m currently learning Python focusing on Data Science and Machine Learning at Blue Edtech and Udacity (through an AWS scholarship).
+I'm also graduating as a Bachelor in Marketing & Advertising.

 📚 I'm a super fan of books since forever.
 Favorite ones are _Arthur and Dante Discovers The Secrets of Universe, The Hitchhiker's Guide to the Galaxy series,